storyblok/storyblok-js-client/README.md

 ### Define a custom cache for fine-grained control caching

-Sometimes you want a custom cache implemention, for instance, when you want to host it on Redit for a distributed cache.
+Sometimes you want a custom cache implemention, for instance, when you want to host it on Redis for a distributed cache.

 In such cases, you can use the `custom` cache and redefine the methods: